Unifying Message Passing Algorithms Under the Framework of Constrained Bethe Free Energy Minimization: Abstract

 \section{Abstract}

-Variational message passing (VMP), belief propagation (BP) and expectation propagation (EP) have found their wide uses in complex statistical signal processing problems.
-In addition to view them as a class of algorithms operating on graphical models, this paper unifies them under an optimization framework, namely, Bethe free energy minimization with differently and appropriately imposed constraints.
-This new perspective in terms of constraint manipulation can offer additional insights on the connection between message passing algorithms and it is valid for a generic statistical model.
+Variational message passing (VMP), belief propagation (BP) and expectation propagation (EP) have found their wide applications in complex statistical signal processing problems.
+In addition to viewing them as a class of algorithms operating on graphical models, this paper unifies them under an optimization framework, namely, Bethe free energy minimization with differently and appropriately imposed constraints.
+This new perspective in terms of constraint manipulation can offer additional insights on the connection between different message passing algorithms and is valid for a generic statistical model.
 It also founds a theoretical framework to systematically derive message passing variants.
-Taking the sparse Bayesian learning (SBL) problem as an example, a low-complexity EP variant can be obtained by simple constraint reformulation, delivering better estimation performance with lower complexity than the standard EP algorithm.
-Furthermore, we can resort to the framework for systematic derivation of hybrid message passing for complex inference tasks.
-A hybrid message passing algorithm is exemplarily derived for joint sparse signal reconstruction and statistical model learning.
-It achieves near-ideal inference performance with manageable complexity.
+Taking the sparse signal recovery (SSR) problem as an example, a low-complexity EP variant can be obtained by simple constraint reformulation, delivering better estimation performance with lower complexity than the standard EP algorithm.
+Furthermore, we can resort to the framework for the systematic derivation of hybrid message passing for complex inference tasks.
+Notably, a hybrid message passing algorithm is exemplarily derived for joint SSR and statistical model learning with near-optimal inference performance and scalable complexity.